 - Each fall semester, the East Asia Institute offers four primary courses.
 However, students may replace primary courses with electives listed below.
 Please see the EAI Curriculum Rules for more information.

-Syllabi for the below courses can be viewed online.
-Note that syllabi for courses offered from April 2017 through March 2018 (all of the “primary courses” as well as a number of electives) should be available for viewing in late March or early April.
+- Syllabi for the below courses offered from April 2022 through March 2023 (all of the “primary courses” as well as a number of electives) can be viewed online.

-Students who need more information about the courses offered should contact the admissions office.
+- Students who need more information about the courses offered should contact the admissions office (email@example.com).

-FA 320 History of Japanese Arts and Aesthetics
+FA320 History of Japanese Arts and Aesthetics (3 credits)

-The elementary, intermediate, and advanced courses help students to build a strong foundation in the Japanese language, aiming for the ultimate goal of being a true bridge person between Japan and their home countries.
+The elementary and intermediate courses help students to build a strong foundation in the Japanese language, aiming for the ultimate goal of being a true bridge person between Japan and their home countries.
 In order to be such a bridge person, the students should be able to use the Japanese language as their tool, being fluent in reading and writing as well.
 All four skills speaking, listening, writing, and reading will be covered.
-(3 credits)